 George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank Wayne and Mary Gertrude (McCoy) Hanshaw Sr.

-George was the first employees of what is now Merrill Lynch, today one of the world's leading financial management and advisory companies.
+George was one of the first employees of what is now Merrill Lynch, today one of the world's leading financial management and advisory companies.
 He started working as an office boy on Wall Street at about age 13.
 This was interrupted by World War I, when he served as an ensign in the US Navy, and played baseball for a Naval team in Newport.

 In 1926, at the age of about 29, George was joined in marriage with Kathryn Frances Reilly (Aug.
 22, 1901-1981).
 The nuptials were held in White Plains, Westchester County, PA.